Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Abstract

 \section{Abstract}

 We study the twisted Hochschild homology of quantum full flag manifolds, with the twist being the modular automorphism of the Haar state.
 We show that non-trivial $2$-cycles can be constructed from appropriate invariant projections.
-The main result is that $HH_2^\theta(\flagL)$ is infinite-dimensional when $\mathrm{rank}(\mathfrak{g}) > 1$.
-We also discuss the case of generalized flag manifolds and present the example of quantum Grassmannians.
+Moreover we show that $HH_2^\theta(\flagL)$ has dimension at least $\mathrm{rank}(\lieg)$.
+We also discuss the case of generalized flag manifolds and present the example of the quantum Grassmannians.